-The source of the targets are multiple.
+The source of the targets is multiple.
 Starting point is the design of the PED demonstrations and of the project as described in the proposal and subsequent revisions.
-In addition, in WP9 the targets are further specified, in particular by drawing on the best practices of other SCC projects, benchmarking with results of other projects, and on the international progress in PED design and M&E.
+In addition, in the M&E related activities the targets are further specified, in particular by drawing on the best practices of other SCC projects, benchmarking with results of other projects, and on the international progress in PED design and assessment.